zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

-# 🏆📖Predicting Problematic Internet Usage Based on Physical Activity
+# 🏆📖*Predicting Problematic Internet Usage Based on Physical Activity*

 Welcome to our GitHub repository for the "Predicting Problematic Internet Usage" competition!
 This project aims to address a growing concern in today’s digital age—problematic internet use among children and adolescents.
 By leveraging physical activity and fitness data, we strive to build a predictive model capable of identifying early signs of problematic internet behavior.